-The Company is highly conscious of the unprecedented crisis in our global environment and are dedicated to reducing our GHG emissions to limit our environmental impacts.
+The Company is highly conscious of the unprecedented crisis in the global environment and are dedicated to reducing our GHG emissions to limit our environmental impacts.

-Our greatest impact on the environment comes from the power we in use in our offices and buildings.
-Good practice managing energy is already an important part of Nomura's Real Estate & Services policies and is now part of the fabric of how the group is run.
+The Company's greatest impact on the environment comes from the power used in our offices and buildings, and good energy management is an important part of Nomura's Real Estate & Services policy.